gbenselum/vagrant_ansible_hell/README.md

 vagrant lab and playbooks with an "ansible hell" of several linux distros

-Beta version.
+NOT READY PRE ALPHA version.
 Not ready yet

 Fork, Clone or pull :D